Breaching Bulgaria’s Schengen Wall

 Nadezhda Mihaylova.
 Photo: NATO

 Against the background of a currency collapse, hyper-inflation and bread queues in the streets of Sofia in the winter of 1996/97, the task facing the Bulgarian government was tremendous.
-Mihaylova was not intimidated, however.

-The foreign ministry she took over had not only been run for more than 40 years by the Bulgarian Communist Party (BCP), but had also been dominated throughout the 7 years of transition by the Socialist Party, the direct successor of the BCP.
+The foreign ministry Mihaylova took over had not only been run for more than 40 years by the Bulgarian Communist Party (BCP), but had also been dominated throughout the 7 years of transition by the Socialist Party, the direct successor of the BCP.

 At the same time Mihaylova faced the difficult task of convincing her European counterparts that Bulgaria was now serious in its attempts to reform and able to overcome its terrible crisis and protracted failed transition.
 As an eloquent female politician of a new generation she stood out at meetings of European foreign ministers, the face of a “new Bulgaria” abroad.
+“I was very blunt in everything what I was saying.”

 Perhaps her biggest success as Foreign Minister was to convince the European Union to lift the visa requirement for Bulgarian citizens.